 2. PreScreening – Images of callers and in-queue prescreening helps to filter callers

-3. Live Call Screening – The Call Screening process helps to reveal the intentions of callers and can be used to verify identity.
+3. Live Call Producing – The Call Producing process helps to reveal the intentions of callers and can be used to verify identity.

-4. Kill Switch – The entire team including Call Screeners, Producer and Host have the ability to take one or all callers off the air with a single button push.
+4. Kill Switch – The entire team including Call Producers, Line Producer and Host have the ability to take one or all callers off the air with a single button push.

 5. BleepITTM – In case anything gets through, BleepIT adds customizable live profanity delay that enables the team to remove the problematic content before it ever reaches air.

 VCC can handle dozens of video callers an hour from about anywhere on the planet using about any IP Video app (including FaceTime, Web RTC apps, Skype™ and many others).
-Anybody an put a couple of Skype™ calls on the air, but to do dozens, with constant turn over during the show, is difficult.
-VCC builds in editorial screening, and can allow literally thousands of callers to call in at the same time without jamming up the system.
-Because of the screening, people can call in—unlike Skype™ systems, where companies selling the Skype TX boxes often recommend only call-outs to protect the air.
+Anybody an put a couple of Skype™ calls on the air, but to do dozens, with constant turnover during the show, is difficult.
+VCC builds in editorial call producing, and can allow literally thousands of callers to call in at the same time without jamming up the system.
+Because of the call producing process, people can call in—unlike Skype™ systems, where companies selling the Skype TX boxes often recommend only call-outs to protect the air.

 Additionally, the VCC system is designed to permit use of conventional control rooms, but also use VCC’s extremely efficient Host assistive automation, which lets the host drive the program including adding callers, video clips, and stills, without a production control.